 In order to understand a neighborhood's needs, it is first necessary to understand the people who live there.
 A neighborhood's demographics, or the characteristics of its people such as age, race, gender, and economic means, help to make up the neighborhood's identity.
 The information that follows about Tillicum demographics is written in present tense so it will appear as though this is current information, but it is not.
-Except for schools information, all demographic data is based on the 2000 Census, which in turn asks people about the previous year; so it is quite outdated at this point.
-The 2010 federal census data is not yet available at this level of detail so will not be timely for this plan's adoption.
+Except for schools information, all demographic data is based on the 2000 Census, which in turn asks people about the previous year; so it is likely to be quite outdated at this point since we are approaching the next federal census (2010).

 Tillicum is part of Census Tract 720 for data reporting purposes.
-Census Tract 720 includes not only Tillicum but also Woodbrook, Silcox Island, and a portion of Camp Murray; so the data contained here represents that entire area.
+Census Tract 720 includes not only Tillicum but also American Lake Gardens, Silcox Island, and a portion of Camp Murray; so the data contained here represents that entire area.
 For the purposes of this report, though, it is generally referred to as "Tillicum."
 Census percentages are rounded.